2. Data Summaries & Descriptions

 round(mean(normal_data), 3)

-The median
+4.1.2 The median

-The median indicates the center value in our dataset.
-The simplest way to explain what is is is to describe how it is determined.
+The median indicates the centre value in our dataset.
+The simplest way to explain what it is is to describe how it is determined.
 It can be calculated by ‘hand’ (if you have a small enough amount of data) by arranging all the numbers in sequence from low to high, and then finding the middle value.
 If there are five numbers, say 5, 2, 6, 13, 1, then you would arrange them from low to high, i.e. 1, 2, 5, 6, 13.
 The middle number is 5.
 This is the median.
 But there is no middle if we have an even number of values.
 What now?
 Take this example sequence of six integers (they may also be floating point numbers), which has already been ordered for your pleasure: 1, 2, 5, 6, 9, 13.
 Find the middle two numbers (i.e. 5, 6) and take the mean.
 It is 5.5.
 That is the median.

 What is the median of the normal_data dataset?
 We use the median() function for this: